Glycogen Depletion Workouts: What They Are & Why They Matter

 High-intensity glycogen depletion workouts can offer quite a few different benefits.
 However, that doesn't mean they're necessarily better than other styles of training.

-I would argue there are two main ways that glycogen depletion workouts can be beneficial.
+I would argue that there are two main ways that glycogen depletion workouts can be beneficial.
 I'll walk you through each real quick so you can decide whether these workouts make sense for you or not.

 Glycogen Depletion Workouts Can Help Improve Insulin Sensitivity